 God’s Affections

-We express affections as we go through the ups and downs of our existence.
-For example, we rejoice, grieve, get angry, etc.
+We express many affections as we go through the ups and downs of life.
+For example, we experience joy, sorrow, anger, and so on.

 God also expresses affections as he watches us navigate life.
 However, his are more righteous than ours.